LLNL/blt/docs/api/target.rst

 CONFIGURATIONS
   Optionally set additional CTest configuration(s) for this test.
 Benchmark tests will always be added to the ``Benchmark`` CTest configuration.

+WORKING_DIRECTORY
+  Set the test property ``WORKING_DIRECTORY`` in which to execute the test.
+If not specified, the test will be run in ``CMAKE_CURRENT_BINARY_DIR``.
+The working directory may be specified using generator expressions.

 This macro adds a benchmark test to the ``Benchmark`` CTest configuration which can be run by the ``run_benchmarks`` build target.
 These tests are